d10n/drilldown/README.md

 Available dd properties:
  * val - the value
  * exists - true if val is defined
- * set function(value) - sets the value if the value exists
+ * update function(value) - sets the value if the value exists
  * invoke - the value if the value is a function, or else a dummy function

 Version locking is recommended during release 0.0.x